Wine Grape Cheat Sheets: Sangiovese

 • Chenin Blanc’s delicate character makes it a good match for delicately flavored foods—there are few chances for the flavors of the wine and the food to clash.

-• Chenin Blanc is also made into Sparkling wines in the Loire Valley and other regions.
+• Chenin Blanc is a great base wine for bubbly, and as such, it is often sparkling wines in the Loire Valley and other regions.

 Typical Aromas of a Chenin Blanc Based Wine: